armbian/build/documentation/general-faq.md

 # How to compile my own kernel or SD image?

-First you will need to setup development environment.
-Since there are troubles regarding the proper compiler I suggest you to use proven configuration.
-This image / kernel was successfully cross-compiled on Ubuntu 14.04 LTS x64.
-You are going to need [server image](http://releases.ubuntu.com/14.04/) and 15-20G of space.
-Install only basic system and create this compile call script:
+You will need to setup proven development environment with [Ubuntu 14.04 LTS x64 server image](http://releases.ubuntu.com/14.04/) and cca.
+20G of free space.
+Install basic system and create this call script:

+	nano compile.sh

+copy and paste the following code:

 	#!/bin/bash
 	#